Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Introduction

 \section{Introduction}

-Plasma oscillations play fundamental role in many physical phenomena associated with collective interaction of charged species.
-Due to complex nature of electromagnetic interactions between variety of charges in multispecies plasmas a wide spectrum of interesting linear and nonlinear phenomena such as different instabilities \cite{chen}, wave-particle interaction \cite{krall}, solitons, double layer, shock waves \cite{drazin}, etc. can exist in these environments.
-Plasma theories such a kinetic and hydrodynamic models have been developed over the past decade in order to study various interesting collective effects \cite{stenf1,stenf2,stenf3,stenf4}.
-In plasmas the electron fluid is almost the main ingredient of dielectric response to electromagnetic waves and dynamic structure factor \cite{ichimaru1,ichimaru2,ichimaru3,sturm} leading to many interesting phenomena such as Thomson, Compton \cite{jung1,jung2,jung3}, stimulated Raman and Brillouin \cite{son,roz} scattering which are used as efficient plasma diagnostic tools.
-Electrons are also responsible for other important physical properties of plasmas such as charge shielding \cite{zhao,mold0,hong,ydj1,ydj2,yoon,elak}, ionic bound states \cite{yu,sahoo,kar}, electrical and energy transport phenomena, heat capacity \cite{akbheat} and many others.
-Dielectric response of electron gas in solid state plasmas plays the prominent role in optical properties of metals \cite{kit,ash}, semiconductors \cite{hu1,seeg}, nanometallic structures, low dimensional system and liquid crystals \cite{lucio,mark,haug,gardner,man1,maier,yofee}.
-However, in order to understand many of the physical properties of plasmas one has to have detailed information on collective aspects of electron species in these environments.
+Plasma oscillations play fundamental role in important physical phenomena associated with collective interaction of charged species.
+Due to complex nature of electromagnetic interactions between different charges in multispecies plasmas, a wide spectrum of interesting linear and nonlinear phenomena such as a wide range of instabilities \cite{chen}, wave-particle interactions \cite{krall}, solitons, double layer, shock waves \cite{drazin}, etc. can take place in these environments.
+New developments in quantum plasma theories such a kinetic and hydrodynamic models, has been used in order to study various collective quantum effects \cite{scripta,manfredi}.
+The wave-kinetic approach to the Schr\"{o}dinger-Newton model, as a generalized Schr\"{o}dinger-Poisson model, has been extensively studied in Ref. \cite{mend}.
+In the later model, the extension to the relativistic particles has also been discussed as a generalized Klein-Gordon equation.
+In plasmas the electron fluid is the main inertialess ingredient with dielectric response to electromagnetic waves and dynamic structure factor \cite{ichimaru1,sturm} leading to many important phenomena, such as, Thomson, Compton \cite{jung3}, stimulated Raman and Brillouin \cite{son,roz} scattering which are used as efficient plasma diagnostic methods.
+Electrons are also responsible for other important physical properties in plasmas, such as, charge shielding \cite{zhao,mold0,hong,ydj1,ydj2,yoon}, ionic bound states \cite{yu,sahoo,kar}, electrical and energy transport phenomena, heat capacity and many others.
+Dielectric response of electron gas in solid state plasmas plays the main role in optical properties of metals \cite{kit,ash}, semiconductors \cite{hu1,seeg}, nanometallic structures, low dimensional systems and liquid crystals \cite{lucio,mark,haug,gardner,man1,maier,yofee}.
+However, in order to understand many of these physical properties, one has to obtain detailed information on collective aspects of electron fluid.
 In hydrodynamic plasma theories the electron dynamic is simply coupled to electromagnetic fields through Maxwell equations.
 Therefore, hydrodynamic and magnetohydrodynamic theories constitute a cost effective and analytic means to investigate a wide range of plasma phenomena in a straightforward manner \cite{haas1}.
-These theories, if properly formulated, are also believed to be able to capture many collective aspect such as collisionless or collisional damping previously known to be purely kinetic effects \cite{mannew}.
+These theories, if properly formulated, are also believed to be able to capture many collective aspect such as collisionless or collisional damping, previously known to be purely kinetic effects \cite{mannew}.